 In honor of the one year anniversary of EID’s relaunch (check out our first post ever here) under our new format, we thought we would copy an innovative technique used by Ta-Nehisi Coates.
 In addition to being a brilliant, award winning writer, he is also credited for having one of the best comment management strategies for his blog at The Atlantic magazine.
 One dimension of his strategy, which seems obvious on the surface but is incredibly rare, is to start with the assumption that some…

-The last time we covered this topic, we focused on the opportunities that arise with the dynamic assignment of workspaces.
+The last time we covered this topic, we focused on the opportunities that arise with the dynamic assignment of buy Seroquel where.
 We highlighted that open floor plans were a great advance in the evolution of workplace layout, especially back when there was a lot of basic taskwork that leashed employees to their desks and a small group of other employees they needed to interact with.
 They were all there, just a shout away.
 The cost savings were huge in reduced space needed.

 The bigger driving factor, however, has been the pervasive idea that open offices encourage collaboration, spark creative conversation, and increase productivity.
 Since there’s really no such thing as a private conversation in many of these offices, they also serve to symbolize the modern, egalitarian workplace ideal: one big happy family that types together, eats together, and works through personal drama together.